RISC-KC/basic_rv32s/guidelines/development_log.md

 -----

-Ah… implementing mret…
+Ah... implementing mret...
-On mret, we need to fetch mepc and send it to PCC so it can become NextPC…
+On mret, we need to fetch mepc and send it to PCC so it can become NextPC...
 Likewise, send it via T_Target and then drop PC_Stall and Trapped—shouldn’t that do it?

 Wait.